 More creepy teasers have started popping up on the show’s official Twitter page, too.
 One tells fans: “Don’t let go.”
 It features a withered black hand reaching for a red baby’s hand.
 A second was captioned: “Fear the forbidden and sees a pointed fingernail slicing open a pear for two scorpions – one black, one red – to crawl out.

 Filming began around June 16, according to Murphy.
 It seems as if the show is following a similiar timeline to last year’s Cult, which also began production in June.

 Is it a crossover season?

 Plans for the crossover will bring together characters from Murder House – which followed the Langdon family who had moved to LA, only to discover they’d brought a haunted house – and the New Orleans witches from Coven.
 Any further details are currently unknown.

 Who’ll be in it?

-Sarah Paulson will definitely feature.
-She’s appeared on every series of the show so far, and she confirmed her return for season 8 in a recent interview.
+Paulson has appeared on every series of the show so far, and she previously confirmed her return for season 8 in a recent interview.
 “I have found a home, in the sense that I work for a person who sees me completely, knows my strengths and weaknesses, knows how to push me and keeps throwing me the ball,” she told Adweek of her future on AHS.